I tested the 004 parka from Bastong (the South Korean Barbour)

 Waxed cotton vs Ventile®?

-If you want to read the characteristics of Ventile® in detail, they are explained at length by Benoît, in this article .
+If you want to read the characteristics of Ventile® in detail, they are explained in detail by Benoît, in this article .

 I'm not going to beat around the bush.
-If the two fabrics share characteristics and they are both made of 100% cotton, the comparison does not really hold up.
+While both fabrics share characteristics and are both made of 100% cotton, the comparison doesn't really hold up.

-For a simple reason: Ventile® is breathable, waxed cotton is not.
+For one simple reason: Ventile® is breathable, waxed cotton is not.

 Another advantage for the latter is that it does not require any maintenance to maintain its waterproof properties.
 Waxed cotton does.
-We'll see him a little later.
+We will see it a little later.

 Finally, I still see two advantages in waxed cotton over its rival: it is less expensive and it is more... sensual!